-If you are delayed or cannot make an appointment please phone the client in the first instance, giving as much notice as possible.
+If you are delayed or cannot make an appointment please contact the client in the first instance, giving as much notice as possible.
 This will enable us to reschedule the appointment where required.
 Pease note separate arrangements will be in place for school programmes and the office will have advised you on necessary process ahead of time.

-Unforeseen circumstances do occur so ensure you have your clients' contact details together with those of the office in order to alert us at the earliest opportunity.
+Unforeseen circumstances do occur so ensure you have your clients' contact details together with those of your identified Education Consultant in order to alert us at the earliest opportunity.